V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

  * Z level for tip-down - Make this number more negative if you find some of your marks are not hitting the paper, but you want as light a touch as possible.
  * Z level for tip-up - You can go as high as you need to not drag the pen tip.
  * Feedrate - This is set at a safe travel rate.
 The Default is safe.
  * Extents - This is where you set the dimensions of your table.
-The further apart the marks the more accurate your table will be.
+The further apart the marks, the more accurate your table will be.

 ![!LR3 Fancy Picture](../img/lr3/LR3 (81).jpg){: loading=lazy width="400"}